 - It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes.
 Failure to meet these code requirements can result in appliance damage, fire, electric shock or burns, serious personal injury, or death. - Before connecting your appliance to the power supply, verify the supply voltage and circuit rating match the appliance.
 Correct improper supply voltage or circuit size immediately. - Before connecting your appliance to the power supply, verify the power supply is correctly grounded.
 If the power supply is not grounded, correct immediately.
-TRUE recommends hiring a qualified electrician to inspect your wall outlet and circuit to ensure they are properly grounded.

-- Powering off an electronic control or setting temperature controls to 0 (off position) does not remove power from all components.
+TRUE recommends hiring a qualified electrician to inspect your wall outlet and circuit to ensure they are properly grounded. - DO NOT clean appliance with a pressure washer or hose.
+DO NOT immerse power cord in water. - Powering off an electronic control or setting temperature controls to 0 (off position) does not remove power from all components.
 Unplug the appliance or turn off the power supply before installation or servicing. - The appliance should receive power from its own individual dedicated electrical circuit.
-This provides the best performance and prevents overloading the power supply. - The original equipment manufacturer (OEM) power cord has a grounding plug to minimize the possibility of electrical shock. - · Never remove the ground prong from the power cord!
+This provides the best performance and prevents overloading the power supply. - The original equipment manufacturer (OEM) power cord has a grounding plug to minimize the possibility of electrical shock. - Never remove the ground prong from the power cord!
 For personal safety, this appliance must be properly grounded. - Never use an extension cord!
 An extension cord is any component that adds length to the OEM power cord when connecting the cord to a power source. - Never use an adapter plug!
-An adapter plug alters the OEM plug configuration when connecting the plug to a power source

-- Immediately have a qualified technician replace damaged OEM power cords with OEM components. - Never unplug your appliance by pulling on the power cord.
-Always grip the plug and pull the plug straight out of the outlet - Take care to prevent rolling over or damaging the power cord when moving the appliance. - Never use the power cord to prevent appliance movement.
+An adapter plug alters the OEM plug configuration when connecting the plug to a power source. - Never use a power cord that shows cracks or abrasion damage along its length or at either end. - Immediately have a qualified technician replace damaged OEM power cords with OEM components. - Never unplug your appliance by pulling on the power cord.
+Always grip the plug and pull the plug straight out of the outlet. - Take care to prevent rolling over or damaging the power cord when moving the appliance. - Never use the power cord to prevent appliance movement.
 Always use adequate means to keep the appliance in place without transmitting stress to the power cord. - Keep power cord away from heated surfaces. - DO NOT let power cord hang over edge of table or counter. - DO NOT excessively bend or place heavy articles on the power cord.

-NOTICE!
+INOTICE!